 Train a classification model by using the Classification Learner app.
 To open the Classification Learner app, enter

 classificationLearner at the command line.
 Alternatively, click the Apps tab, and click the arrow at the right of the Apps section to open the gallery.
-Then, under Machine Learning, click Classification Learner.
+Then, under Machine Learning and Deep Learning, click Classification Learner.

 On the Classification Learner tab, in the File section, click New Session and select From Workspace.

-In the New Session dialog box, click the arrow for Workspace Variable, and then select the table
+In the New Session from Workspace dialog box, click the arrow for Data Set Variable, and then select the table

 tTrain.
 Classification Learner detects the predictors and the response from the table.